gnosis/dex-docs/docs/frontend.md

 title: Front End
 sidebar_label: Front End
 ---

+Gnosis Protocol v2 can have different front ends, depending on the dapp you are interacting with.
+CowSwap is the first trading interface built on top of the protocol, followed by a soon to be launched Balancer UI.
+While the front end might look familiar, the trading process is quite different from other DeFi DEXs, starting with the fact that users don’t execute a trade transaction, but rather sign an off-chain message with an intent of trading.

 ## Gnosis Protocol Explorer
 Gnosis Protocol Explorer (GPE) is an "Etherscan" like interface for the Gnosis Protocol v2 (GPv2).
 Given that GPv2 leverages meta transactions, aka signed/offchain orders, the transactions submitted by the users are completely offline/off-chain and are therefore not visible on-chain until they have been fully executed.
 Because of it, GPE exists to help users find their orders, and be informed about the order details and their state.